KilledByAPixel/JS13K2025/README.md

 - Saves your coins to use anytime
 - Best times are save if you win without continuing
 - Adaptive screen resolution and aspect

-## 🐾 How to play
-- Press and hold to gain speed on down slopes
-- Release to gain speed on up slopes
-- Eat pizza to get a boost
-- Collect flowers to buy more cats

 ## 🐈 Controls
 - Mouse or Spacebar = Push Down